segedi-UW/SDC-IDE/README.md

 }
 ```

-The first part is the class or object that the method is a part of.
-The second part is the method name.
-The two parts are
+The first part is the class or object that the method is a part of and the second part is the method name.
+These two parts are
-connected with two colons.
-Syntax: `<class>::<method name>`.
+connected with two colons in the form: `<class>::<method name>`.
+As you can see this can only be done with methods that
+take parameters that are the exact same as the lambda (calling method) provides.
+When used they reduce redundant code in the one line
+referencing a method.
+Referencing a method in this way instead of writing the method's contents in a multiline lambda at
+the location is useful for separating code for handling events from code that sets up the handlers for the
+events, which we will encounter and use a lot while working on our project.

 ### Alert and Dialog
 The JavaFX `Alert` and `Dialog` class have their own scenes and stage, and as the name suggests